Cheryl Foggo: Books

-Her three children's/YA books - One Thing That's True (1998), I Have Been in Danger (2001), Dear Baobab, (2011) - offer positive representations of Black and mixed-race childhoods.
+Her three children's/young adult books - One Thing That's True (1998), I Have Been in Danger (2001), Dear Baobab, (2011) - offer positive representations of Black and mixed-race childhoods.

 Filmmaking

-Foggo made John Ware Reclaimed, a documentary film about legendary Black cowboy John Ware with the National Film Board of Canada (NFB).John Ware Reclaimed had its world premiere at the Calgary International Film Festival in 2020, where it received the CTV Alberta Feature Audience Choice Award.
+Foggo made John Ware Reclaimed, a documentary film about Black cowboy John Ware with the National Film Board of Canada (NFB).
+John Ware Reclaimed had its world premiere at the Calgary International Film Festival in 2020, where it received the CTV Alberta Feature Audience Choice Award.

-In 2019 she wrote and directed the short film Kicking Up A Fuss: The Charles Daniels Story, which was a finalist for an AMPIA in 2020.
+In 2019 she wrote and directed the short film Kicking Up a Fuss: The Charles Daniels Story, which was a finalist for an AMPIA in 2020.

 In 2002, she wrote and directed the NFB documentary film The Journey of Lesra Martin.

 She has been a consultant on several other films and was a member of the story team on the CBC drama North of 60 for 2.5 seasons.